-Using the same API, the Public Comment File was submitted again to ChatGPT 4o.
+Using the same API, the Public Comment File was submitted again to ChatGPT 40.
 This time, the goal was to assess the Meaningful Reply for each comment-reply pair.
-The evaluation was performed using a standard common system prompt and a criteria-specific prompt referring to Ishii & Kameda (2025).
+The evaluation was performed using a standard common system prompt and a criteria-specific prompt, with reference to Ishii and Kameda (2025).